LizzyTvT/CP2406-Programming-II-Assignment/README.md

 # CP2406-Programming-II-Assignment

-This is Assignment1 for CP2406 Programming
+This is Assignment1 and assignment2 for CP2406 Programming

 Student Name: LI XIN YI